-Tamil Nadu: CM Stalin declares ‘Tamil Thaai Vazhthu’ as state Song
+Tamil Nadu: CM Stalin declares ‘Tamil Thaai Vazhthu’ as state song

-The Tamil Nadu government on Friday announced ‘Tamil Thaai Vazhthu,’ an invocation sung in praise of Mother Tamil, as the State Song and directed that all present during its rendition should remain standing, indicating it was being given an Anthem status.
+The Tamil Nadu government on Friday announced ‘Tamil Thaai Vaazhthu,’ an invocation sung in praise of Mother Tamil, as the state anthem and directed that all present during its rendition should remain standing.

 Chief Minister M K Stalin said a Government Order to this effect has been issued, mandating that all barring the differently abled persons should remain standing when the 55 second long song is sung.